Lone Worker Protection

 “those who work by themselves without close or direct supervision”

 Therefore encompassing millions of workers in a range of roles from a full spectrum of industries.

 And as there continues to be rapid advances in smartphone apps and other technology improving communication, enabling more industries to conduct business remotely, the number of people whose jobs involve being alone at work is only going to rise.

 How many lone workers are attacked each day?

 A huge number of jobs can require people to be left alone and isolated and, while many of the hazards that lone workers face are similar to those faced by other workers, the risks involved may be greater because the worker is on their own.
 Statistics from the British Crime Survey indicate that as many as 150 lone workers are attacked, both physically and verbally, every day.

 The victims of attacks are varied and take place across a number of industries and job roles where people can be found working alone.
 Figures from the TUC show that in retail alone, for example, 20,000 shop workers are attacked each year and an even greater number are exposed to threats of violence and verbal abuse.

 Annual data released recently by the HSE has also revealed a slight increase in workplace fatalities over the past two years, rising from 136 to 144.
 While the average of fatalities to 100,000 workers equalled 0.42 overall, industry averages – including in agriculture, waste and recycling, construction and manufacturing – rose to 7.73.

-Please look through our industry pages for more information on scenarios that may affect your lone workers, if you are still not sure feel free to ask us a question.
+For more information on lone working or lone worker protection, please browse through our other sections, if you are still not sure feel free to ask us a question.